Reshoring Initiative 2017 Data Report: Reshoring plus FDI job announcements up 2,800% since 2010

 About 60% of companies decided to offshore based on comparing wage rates or ex-works prices.
 Much of the strength of the reshoring trend has been due to companies becoming familiar with a broad range of factors (costs and risks) they had previously ignored.
 Understanding the reasons other companies have given for reshoring helps companies to determine whether those reasons apply to them also.

 The factors that influence reshoring and FDI are similar with the following exceptions.
-Reshoring places higher emphasis on Made in USA image, automation and re-design of the product.
+Reshoring places a higher emphasis on Made in USA image, automation and re-design of the product.
 FDI places more emphasis on government incentives and skilled workforce.
 Since reshoring is almost all from low-wage countries, reshoring companies automate to make up for higher domestic hourly labor cost.
 Since most FDI is primarily from other developed countries, Made in USA is a less powerful sales argument.
 Shifting from Made in Germany to Made in the USA has less brand value than shifting from Made in China.
 Foreign companies can be recruited by all 50 states and often have larger projects, thus they receive more government incentives.

 Negative Factors are the negative issues experienced offshore.
 Most of the issues are related to distance: freight, delivery, inventory, etc. Others are country specific: rising wages, IP risk, political instability, etc. Positive Factors are the values that attracted the company to their U.S. site and that they achieved here.
 Companies have consistently reported the positive domestic___________________